gustavmaskowitz/talentdb-gospel-demo/README.md

 # Talentdb
 For context watch [my first video](https://storage.googleapis.com/talentdb-gospel-demo/Gospel%20Devrel%20Video1%20-%20GCP%20Marketplace%2CGDQ%20and%20Demo.mp4).
 Using gospel.tech's marketplace installer and this repo you can build a private data shring app with data-owner control and contextual access.
 There is a front-end component written in React using the React-boilerplate project and a backend that takes care of logins, certificates, the right to be forgotten and sharing data across company boundaries.
-The React code is just a viewer for the satte stored and managed in gospel.
+The React code is just a viewer for the state stored and managed in gospel.

 It's special because A.) You can share data with fine grained access-control as structured data, a graph of relationships or blobs(e.g. PDF, photos) without needing to copy it between orgs; b.)
 You get immutable read-receipts, detail of which person or account read a row or column of a table, or accessed a file.
-Any attempt to view or read leaves a trace n 3 blockchain peers - This means you can verify after trusting data into a shared state and control it/stop sharing.
+Any attempt to view or read leaves a trace n 3 Hyperledger Fabric blockchain peers - This means you can verify after trusting data into a shared state and control it/stop sharing.
 It's the basis of controlling your private information, while allowing it to be used to serve you.

 # Video Tutorial
 * Watch me build this app from this guide [in video 2](https://storage.googleapis.com/talentdb-gospel-demo/Gospel%20Devrel%20Video2%20-%20Building%20your%20own%20talentdb.mp4)

-# PREREQS
+# Prerequisites
+* 1 hour
 * Google Cloud account
-* Your own domain; ability to add DNS records. (you can try using IPs but chrome gets unhappy - maybe try safari)
+* Your own domain and rights to add DNS records (You can try using IPs but chrome gets unhappy and everything fails)
-* 1 hour

 # Build a Gospel backend
 * Go to https://console.cloud.google.com/